restarian/bracket_print/docs/usage_and_examples/as_a_logger.md

 ---

-Syntax styling is applied via a ecma object which is mapped according to the platform.
-A error message is logged if a in-correct platform or theme is set.
+### Bracket print makes for a wonderful console logger
+#### The logger will output to the browser console or to stdout in nodejs environments.